Base64 Encoder/Decoder

 Is Base64 encryption?

 No!
 Base64 is encoding, not encryption.
-It's easily reversible and provides no security.
-Don't use it to hide sensitive data — use proper encryption instead.
+It is easily reversible and provides no security.
+Do not use it to hide sensitive data — use proper encryption instead.

 Why does Base64 increase file size?